 Boxty (Irish Potato Pancakes)

 The most important tip for frying boxty is “slower is better than fast.”
 Because boxty includes raw grated potato it needs enough time to cook to ensure the interior is done.
 If you fry them too fast you’ll end up with a brown and crispy exterior but an undercooked interior.
 Fry them over moderate heat to give the interior time to catch up to the exterior.

-While you can use oil for frying we highly recommend butter, quality lard, or bacon grease for the best flavor.
+While you can use oil for frying we highly recommend butter, quality lard (see How to Make Lard), or bacon grease for the best flavor.

-For more delicious Irish recipe be sure to try our:
+For more delicious Irish recipes be sure to try my:

+Boxty (Irish Potato Pancakes)